Economy of Guyana: Major economic sectors

 Agriculture and mining are Guyana's most important economic activities, with sugar, bauxite, rice, and gold accounting for 70–75 percent of export earnings.
 However, the rice sector experienced a decline in 2000, with export earnings down 27 percent through the third quarter of 2000.
 Ocean shrimp exports, which were heavily impacted by a one-month import ban to the United States in 1999, accounted for only 3.5 percent of total export earnings that year.
 Shrimp exports rebounded in 2000, representing 11 percent of export earnings through the third quarter of 2000.
 Other exports include timber, diamonds, garments, rum, and pharmaceuticals.
 The value of these other exports is increasing.

 Agriculture

 Sugar is the most historically important product of Guyana, however, the industry has been in decline due to global competition and other factors.
 It still is a major export, along with its related products molasses and rum.
-Banks DIH and Demerara Distilleries are the countries' only distillers, but Guyana is world's 14th largest exporter of rum.
+Banks DIH and Demerara Distilleries are the countries' only distillers, but Guyana is the world's 14th largest exporter of rum.

 In 2018, Guyana produced 1.2 million tonnes of sugar cane, 964 thousand tonnes of rice, 136 thousand tonnes of coconut, in addition to smaller productions of other products agricultural products, such as eggplant (47 thousand tonnes), pepper (37 thousand tonnes), pineapple (34 thousand tonnes), banana (23 thousand tonnes), orange (21 thousand tonnes), cassava (20 thousand tonnes), etc.